Almeria holidays: Things to do in Almeria Spain

 The Alcazaba is the second-largest fortress in Andalusia after the Alhambra in Granada.
 There is a lot of evidence of the moors in the region from the architecture to the agriculture and food of the region.
 There are also many Roman and Greek Archaeological remains along the coast alongside relics from the days of the Crusaders and Christians.

-Things to do on the Costa Almeria
+Almeria holidays: 22 Things to do in Almeria Spain

 Cabo de Gata Almeria Spain

 Starting at the Cabo de Gata – which is a nature park there is very restricted road access but the area has many tiny fishing villages where you can get a beer and tapa before you hike to its secluded beaches for swimming.
 The coastline is incredibly rugged and care must be taken when swimming due to rip tides in some of the secluded bays.
 There are amazing views of the Mediterranean Sea and coastline from here.
-Cabo de Gata is the perfect place for hiking and bird watching.
+Cabo de Gata is the perfect place for hiking and bird-watching.

 Cabo de Gata’s Best snorkelling spot – Los Escullos beach

-Most of the beaches and waters in the Cabo de Gata offer fantastic snorkelling.
+Most of the beaches and waters in Cabo de Gata offer fantastic snorkelling.
 There are underwater rock formations just next to Los Escullos beach as well as caves which are particularly beautiful.

 The deepwater allows dive boats to get in close for scuba diving.
 Snorkelling, it’s an easy enough spot to get to, with a little walk and a short swim.
 You snorkel over layered rocky platforms, with huge drops between the platforms.
-The water can get very deep very quickly and you need to be a very confident swimmer to snorkel this area.
+The water can get very deep very quickly and you need to be a very confident swimmer to snorkel in this area.